admiraltyio/admiralty/docs/tutorials/ocp-ibm.md

 ```bash
 oc get cm trusted-ca-bundle -n openshift-authentication-operator -o yaml | grep -A 22 "DigiCert Global Root CA" | sed 's/^ *//g' | base64 -w0
 ```
 You may need to adjust the number, 22, in the above command.
 Make sure the last line you capture is the end of this certificate.
-You can use the output above for the certificate-authority-data field.
+You then use the output above for the certificate-authority-data field.

-You are now ready to create a kubeconfig secret for the target cluster.
+You are now ready to create a kubeconfig secret for the target cluster using the modified kubeconfig file.
 ```bash
 CONFIG=$(oc config view --minify  --raw --output json --kubeconfig ~/.kube/config)
 oc create secret generic <secret name> --from-literal=config="$CONFIG"
 ```
+## Summary
+In this tutorial, we learned how to create a kubeconfig secret for the Red Hat OpenShift cluster on IBM Cloud.
+You can follow the rest of the steps in the [quick start guide](https://admiralty.io/docs/quick_start).
+Admiralty is integrated and fuctioned in OpenShift clusters.
+Start exploring Admiralty on IBM Cloud today!